reevoo/reevoo.github.io/docs/reevooapi/conversations.markdown

 title: Platform API v4 / Reviewable
 navId: docs
 group: reevooapi
+prev: customer-experience-review
-prev: conversation
+next: conversation
 ---

 # Conversations
 <div class="warning">
   <strong>Currently this is just an experimental endpoint.
 If you would like to use it please contact us. </strong>
 </div>
 Allow a user to retrieve all the conversations that are associated with a specific product.